 For example, you can populate the billing address from the shipping address and avoid asking the customer to re-enter the address.

-Additionally, you can also display a progress indicator to customers to indicate where they are in the checkout process.
+You can also display a progress indicator to customers to indicate where they are in the checkout process.

 8. Cumbersome returns